 Talk of the Town used to be a terrific value for those on a budget, with fully-nude lap dances for only $10.
 That used to be the regular price all night every night.

-Now, while you can still find some dancers who will give you a dance for $10, the dance won’t usually be fully nude.
-And for most dancers, the basic lap dance price is now $20, with mileage lower than it used to be.
-Plus, I’ve gotten reports that the cover charge is now $25–I’ll get over to the club to confirm that soon.
+Now, while you can still find some dancers who will give you a dance for $10, the dance often won’t be fully nude.
+And for many dancers, the basic lap dance price is now $20, with mileage lower than it used to be.
+The cover charge is now $25 after 8 pm.

 Talk of the Town has four VIP rooms, all private for 1-on-1 shows, with curtain-covered doorways.
 Two have humungous bean-bag beds that literally take up the whole room.
 One has a swiveling lounge chair.
 Another is set up for private shower shows (read our Talk of the Town shower show review here).
 The VIP pricing recently was the Vegas standard of 3 songs/$100, half-hour/$200.

 Other Vegas Strip Clubs You May Enjoy

 Palomino Club–the only Vegas strip club with both a full bar and nude dancers–features the wildest stage show in town.
 Gorgeous dancers and $6 draft beers.
 100+ dancers